Harald-U/security-and-microservices/workshop/01-pre-work/prework.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-Initial start will take long because it downloads the Kubernetes image.
+Initial start will take long because it downloads the Kubernetes preload image.

 The [Minikube Getting Started](https://minikube.sigs.k8s.io/docs/start/) has instructions on how to manage the Minikube cluster.